 Our list of food to try in any place is endless and our bodies start to shake just thinking about how much food we have to fit in.
 Due to unforeseen circumstances we had only one day instead of weekend in Mallorca (you can read more about here).
 We were under impression 2 days for trying all tasty treats is quite a little and one day only is pure madness!
 It’s not difficult to guess we haven’t tried everything that is worth to try in Mallorca but we’ve done our best.
-In the end we have gathered enough to create mini culinary guide to Mallorca which hopefully will expand in the future.
-To the point…
+Do you wonder what to try in Mallorca?
+Well, here’s our mini culinary guide!

 Yeast dough cake in unusual spiral shape similar to snail’s shell sprinkled with powder sugar.
 Ensaimada classic version is filled with thick pudding cream (ensaimada de crema).
 There are different fillings available like chocolate, it’s worth to try a few.